tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 Now that the students are familiar with tokens and the various ERC token standards, briefly introduce the concept of token distributions by discussing the following question with the class.

-* Explain the following to students:

 * We understand basic tokenomics and how to implement our own ERC compliant token, but now how do we distribute that token to users and create a market for it?

   * This is where a `crowdsale` comes in.